AHCIP Alberta Coverage Summary

 - Laboratory and diagnostic procedures.

-- Any drugs administered in a hospital.
+- Medications that are administered in a hospital.

 - Vasectomies (but not vasectomy reversal).